fadymedhat/MCLNN-theano/index_generator/README.md

 ## Configuration

-We will refer, in this section, to possible configurations using the datasets used in the experiments as examples for clarification.
+We will refer, in this section, to possible scenarios and their corresponding configurations using the datasets used in the experiments as examples for clarification.

-#### Balanced dataset without Augmentation
+#### A balanced dataset without Augmentation

-The ESC10 environmental sound dataset is composed of 400 sound file for 10 environmental categories.
-The dataset is balanced, i.e. each category has 40 samples.
-The dataset is released into 5-folds.
+The ESC10 environmental sound dataset:
+ * Composed of 400 sound file for 10 environmental categories.
+ * The dataset is balanced, i.e. each category has 40 samples.
+ * The dataset is released into 5-folds.

 So each fold has 8 samples of a specific category.
 The below listing shows the required configuration to generate the training, testing and validation indices for the 5-fold cross-validation.

 ```
 class ESC10: